Mental Health Tips and Journeys

 Alex shares how the forest has become a key part of her everyday mental health: “I’m lucky to live in the forest.
 Hiking familiar trails over and over fosters mindfulness, bringing me down to the level of each step, each rock, each bridge.
 It grounds me in the now while connecting me to something bigger than myself.”

 I hope you will add activities and habits to your life that help you feel mentally well.
-You may want to read this post on gut health (leads to healthier brains) and/or this on how having pets can improve mental health.
+You may want to read this post on gut health (leads to healthier brains) and/or this on how having pets can improve mental health

 This blog includes posts that look at the state of our mental healthcare system and ways we can create sustainable change to improve quality and outcomes for anyone impacted by mental illness.